Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Image shows an abandonment flow example beginning with 3 data points in the back end of Klaviyo: added to cart, no purchase yet, and loyalty club member.
 The profile then receives an email urging them to “Take another look,” with a CTA to “Check out now.”

-Your turn: Visit Klaviyo Community to learn more about the custom metrics involved in setting up an add-to-cart abandonment flow, and visit our help center to troubleshoot added-to-cart tracking.
+Your turn: Visit Klaviyo Community to learn more about the custom metrics involved in setting up an add-to-cart abandonment flow, and visit our Help Center to troubleshoot added-to-cart tracking.

-5. Customers who have only purchased during BFCM
+5. Customers who only purchase during BFCM

 These people “really like their deals,” Bhatia says, “but they haven’t purchased at all otherwise.
 So this is a special audience that’s probably only going to purchase once a year.”

-Unlike many competing platforms which delete user data after 90-180 days, Klaviyo doesn’t archive historical customer data—which makes it possible to build a segment of customers who shop with you consistently, but only over the holidays.
+Unlike many competing platforms which delete user data after 90–180 days, Klaviyo doesn’t archive historical customer data—which makes it possible to build a behavioral segment of customers who shop with you consistently, but only over the holidays.

 Bhatia suggests sending this segment an email right before BFCM that acknowledges how much they appreciate a deal—and highlights your biggest upcoming promotions for the holiday.